born2net/componentSample/README.md

-Sample Component for FREE Digital Signage
+DigitalSignage: Sample Component
 ===

+open source digital signage HTML SDK
+---

 The sample component enables anyone to develop a custom Digital Signage component for the free SignagePlayer from http://digitalsignage.com.